AFLplusplus/AFLplusplus/docs/env_variables.md

   - Setting AFL_NO_CPU_RED will not display very high cpu usages in red color.

-  - Outdated environment variables are:
+  - Outdated environment variables that are that not supported anymore:
     AFL_DEFER_FORKSRV
     AFL_PERSISTENT